Move Forward After A Devastating Hit-And-Run

 To find out more, simply fill out and submit the Free Case Evaluation form on this page– it’s free.

 Common Reasons Why Drivers Flee The Scene Of An Accident

 Generally, when a motorist leaves the scene of an accident, he/she will do whatever it takes to avoid paying a settlement.
 Hit-and-run drivers typically go to great lengths to circumvent any liability for the damages that they cause.
 There are many reasons why a driver might not stop after an accident, which can include:

 - Were driving under the influence of alcohol or drugs

 - Hitting a pedestrian or bicyclist

 - On probation

 - Had fallen asleep behind the wheel

 Here in Connecticut, it is the law that drivers who involved in a collision MUST stop at the scene of an accident.

-Being involved in a hit and run collision can be both stressful and overwhelming.
-Connecticut drivers often feel hopeless when they stop their vehicles after a crash – only to find that the at-fault driver is speeding off in another direction.
+Being involved in a hit-and-run collision can be both stressful and overwhelming.
+Drivers often feel hopeless when they stop their vehicles after a crash – only to find that the at-fault driver is speeding off in another direction.
 However, while these situations are difficult to both prevent and stop, there are some important steps to follow after an accident has taken place, that can help authorities track down the offending driver.
 Some of these include (but are not limited to):